floydya/declarativex/docs/core-concepts/Parameters-hidden.md

 They're designed to make your life easier, letting you focus on what really matters — your application logic.

-## Types of Parameters
+## Types of Dependencies

-DeclarativeX supports the following types of parameters:
+DeclarativeX supports the following types:

 - [Path parameter](#path-parameter)
 - [Query parameter](#query-parameter)